-L. Pressure Sores in FOP
+13. Pressure Ulcers in FOP

 Skin breakdown and pressure sores are common and troublesome problems in individuals who have advanced FOP.
 Skin breakdown can occur from increased pressure over normotopic or heterotopic bone.

-Pressure sores can develop suddenly, progress rapidly, and be difficult to treat (Reddy et al., 2001; Boyko et al., 2018).
+Pressure ulcers can develop suddenly, progress rapidly, and be difficult to treat (Reddy et al., 2001; Boyko et al., 2018).
 Preventive measures include: